spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

     export PACKER_FLAGS=-on-error=ask
     ```

 5. Navigate to the **packer** folder and open up the folder for the target infrastructure provider.
 Review the file **packer.json**.
 Make any configuration changes you desire, such as the Kubernetes version, cloud credentials, network settings, instance size, image regions etc. You must make changes in the file's `variables` section.
-To enhance the reader's experience, only a condensed version of the 'variables' object below is being used for illustrative purposes.
+Only a condensed version of the 'variables' object below is used for illustrative purposes to enhance the reader's experience.

     <br />